MichaelLangbein/tdl2/backend/data/wiki/programming/blender.md

     - check freestyle
     - check both outlines and hatching

-## Multiple objects with same shader, but each one randomly picking a different texture
+## Texturing many buildings: Multiple objects with same shader, but each one randomly picking a different texture
 - add `object info` node
 - connect `<object-info>.Random` to `<Color-ramp>(interpolation:linear)`
 - feed `Color-ramp` into texture-mix

+## Creating a fern: self-similar structures with *Capture attribute*:

+- create a bezier curve and add a geom-node modifier

+Part 1: place same curve along curve
+- `input` -----------------------------------------------> `join geometry` -> `output`
+- `input` -> `curve to points` -> `instances on points` -> `join geometry`
+- `input` ----------------------> `instances on points`

+Part 2: scale sub-curves by distance from start-point
+- between `input` and `curve to points`: place `capture attribute`
+    - value to capture: `spline-parameter.factor`
+    - connect captured `attribute` with `instance-on-points.scale`

+Part 2 would not have worked without a captured attribute.
+Reason: the child-curve would use its *own* value for `spline-parameter.factor`, which would be 0 at the start of each one of the child-curves.